 There are more than 15 staff members available to you

-Amy Scott, MA, CESP, is currently the Interim Director for Eleversity, a department of Heritage Christian Services.
+Amy Scott, MA, CESP, is currently the Associate Director for Eleversity, a department of Heritage Christian Services.
 Amy holds a bachelor’s degree in psychology and a master’s degree in mental health counseling.
 Amy has over 23 years of experience managing and directing programs that provide vocational coordination, social work, supported employment, plus residential and day habilitation services to individuals with a wide range of disabilities.
 Additionally, she has worked with families and detention facilities providing vocational instruction to at-risk students in preparation for school to work.
 As a Certified Benefits Advisor, Amy worked for five years as an employment specialist for New York Works a Social Security pilot project.
 Throughout her career and during employment with the Technical Assistance and Continuing Education Center at the University of Buffalo, Amy has developed and delivered numerous supported employment curriculum, professional presentations and has ongoing involvement in national rehabilitation communities of practice surrounding program evaluation/quality assurance and supported employment.

 Customer Service Lead